 - warmblood horses and fully registered Connemara ponies over the age of 8 with no history of tying-up or other muscle-related diseases.
 These animals will be control subjects and they are an important part of the study

 - Breeds as above, that have tied-up with exercise, at least twice – confirmed by blood testing by a vet.

-A cheek swab (for DNA testing) will need to be taken, and owners will be asked to complete a questionnaire regarding each horse’s diet, exercise regime, breeding and clinical history in order to dissect genetic, lifestyle and environmental factors.
+A hair sample (for DNA testing) will need to be taken, and owners will be asked to complete a questionnaire regarding each horse’s diet, exercise regime, breeding and clinical history in order to dissect genetic, lifestyle and environmental factors.
 The results of this profile will be shared with the owner.

-Collection of DNA will be completely non-invasive and carried out by the investigators during a visit to the owner's stable.
-The sample will be used for research purposes only.
+Collection of DNA will be completely non-invasive and the sample will be used for research purposes only.

 The study has received ethical approval from the RVC Clinical Research Ethical Review Board (CRERB) and Social Science Research Ethical Review Board (SSRERB) and assigned the following unique numbers: 2018 1834-2 (CRERB) and SR2018-1799 (SSRERB).

 This study is entirely voluntary and participants are free to withdraw at any time without giving reason.
 Any identifying data provided will be securely stored according to the Data Protection Act and GDPR principles and any data presented or published will be completely anonymised so that there is no way that participating owners, horses or vets can be identified.

 Participants can opt in to receive the personality profile of their horse, as analysed by the personality section of the questionnaire, and/or receive an invitation to an evening lecture event (to be arranged in winter 2019) at the Hawkshead RVC campus.